dmitry-merzlyakov/nledger/README.md

 *So, if Ledger is so nice, why NLedger?* Here is the answer or, in other words, the project mission :)

-The first use of NLedger is enabling Ledger features in Windows world.
+The first benefit of NLedger is bringing Ledger functionality to the Windows world.
-Even as a developer, I faced difficulties running Ledger 3.1.1 on Windows 10 and, I believe, it would be unsolvable problem for regular people.
+Even as a developer, I ran into difficulties running Ledger 3.1.1 on Windows 10, and it seems to me that for inexperienced users this will be an unsolvable problem.

-I would like to let everyone install NLedger by one click and use it exactly in the same way as it is described in Ledger documentation.
-Ledger but on any Windows - it was the first goal.
+I want everyone to be able to install NLedger with one click and use it exactly as described in the Ledger documentation.
+Ledger, but on any Windows - this was the first target.

-The second use of NLedger is that it is a native .Net application.
+The second benefit of NLedger is that it is a native .Net application.
-It gives unlimited abilities to extend it with extra functions and integrate with other products on .Net platform.
-It was the second thing why it was decided to port Ledger on .Net.
+This gives unlimited possibilities for expanding it with additional functions and integration with other products on the .Net platform.
+It was the second reason why it was decided to port Ledger to .Net.

 ## Project Vision and Development Progress